 As mentioned above, there are no caveats when using your health insurance.
 They will pay for all of your medical bills from a car accident.
 In addition, you may want to look at your homeowners insurance, especially if you have an umbrella policy, to see if that will cover your medical costs.

 Naturally, you are going to want to sue the at-fault driver for your medical costs if you can.
 This may lead to nothing to be truthful as if the at-fault driver doesn’t have any money or assets, then there is nothing for you to sue for, but you should check out this avenue before giving up.

 Understanding your car insurance policy is important before you get behind the wheel of any vehicle, and it’s important that you never ride in a vehicle where the driver doesn’t have car insurance either.

-Get your own FREE car insurance quotes right now by entering your ZIP code!
+Get your own free car insurance quotes right now by entering your ZIP code below!